couchand/fake-api-server/README.markdown

   * add tests and documentation for new features
   * limit line length to 70 characters
+  * run `make` to build and test
+  * commit the CoffeeScript compilation seperately

 Many thanks to the following folks for their contributions!